 As one of New Zealand’s most popular summer destinations, the breathtaking natural beauty and 144 islands makes for an idyllic aquatic playground.

-Ipiipiri, Peowhairangi | Bay of Islands
+Ipipiri, Peowhairangi | Bay of Islands

 - The towns of the Bay of Islands have a fantastic range of restaurants, cafés and bars to suit all tastes – many with stunning ocean, bush or orchard views.
 Enjoy local produce, freshly caught seafood, and artisan products.

 - Romantic Russell is only a short 15-minute ferry ride from Paihia with waterfront restaurants that offer the perfect chance to catch the evening sun.
-Dine or have a drink at the Duke of Marlborough which is the first licensed hotel in New Zealand
+Dine or have a drink at the Duke of Marlborough which was the first licensed hotel in New Zealand

 - Russell has numerous galleries, craft shops, souvenir outlets and clothing stores, all an easy stroll within the town precinct